Best Low-Carb Fruits and Vegetables for Type 2 Diabetes

 Red Cabbage

 This vegetable is not as common at the dinner table, however for those living with type 2 diabetes, it is a great addition to your diet.
+Combining it with a healthy lifestyle and possibly natural supplements like curaslim may enhance your weight management efforts.
 It’s tasty steamed with seasonings or in a stir fry.
 Also, it is a very low-carb vegetable as one cup of raw red cabbage only has 5g of carbs.

 Red cabbage is also extremely high in Vitamin C and Vitamin K. These vitamins are very important for your immune system and for maintaining and strengthening your eyesight.